 Brothers, Sons, Selves

-Why did President Obama want to meet and thank Brothers, Sons, Selves participants when he visited L.A. in August 2014?
-Because through their very first campaign for the "School Climate Bill of Rights," these young activists won a victory that served as a model for a similar effort in San Francisco, a statewide legislative campaign, and even as an example cited by the President’s "My Brother's Keeper" initiative.
-They had persuaded school officials to stop suspending students for "willful defiance," a discredited discipline practice left over from failed "zero tolerance" policies that unfairly targeted African American and Latino young men.
-The new policy has resulted in a sharp drop in student suspensions, and both school districts are continuing to craft unified policies "to invest in learning, not incarceration."
+Why did President Barack Obama want to meet and thank Brothers, Sons, Selves participants when he visited Los Angeles in August 2014?
+Because the Coalition's first campaign scored a victory in the Los Angeles Unified School District that served as a model for a similar effort in San Francisco, a statewide legislative campaign and even President Obama's "My Brother's Keeper" initiative.
+The members of Brothers, Sons, Selves had persuaded school officials to adopt a School Climate Bill of Rights, which ended suspensions for "willful defiance," a discredited disciplinary practice left over from failed "zero tolerance" policies that unfairly targeted African American and Latino young men.
+The new policy resulted in a sharp drop in student suspensions, and the school district is now continuing to craft unified policies "to invest in learning, not incarceration."